gcallah/BookReviews/morrison.md

 2. Returning to gold the way it was done was a mistake.
 3. *Leaving* the gold standard was a mistake.

-Morrison handles 2. by giving indications as to why he thinks returning to the pre-war practices would not have worked.
-But he never considers 3. at all.
+Morrison handles point two by giving indications as to why he thinks returning to the pre-war practices would not have worked.
+But he never considers point three at all.
 But it is not in the least obvious that the war could not have been financed differently, and the pain of withdrawing from fiat inflation might have been avoided by not having it in the first place.
-And Morrison does not help his case for being a sober judge of the right course by his repeated referral to those who would argue for 3. as "gold bugs."
+And Morrison does not help his case for being a sober judge of the right course by his repeated referral to those who would argue for point three as "gold bugs."

 Any discipline we attempt to put on government financing will depend upon the government adhering to that discipline.
-A fiat regime is not subject to the same sort of problems that a commodity standard is.
+A fiat regime is not subject to the same sort of problems as is a commodity standard.
 But it is certainly subject to problems, such as the fact that it can be used to generate a continual transfer of wealth from the working class to the investing class, and can lead to catastrophic hyper inflations, like we have seen in Germany, Hungary, Zimbabwe,